garylirocks/quickrefs/azure-storage.markdown

 #### Blob soft delete

 - To restore a blob, snapshot, or version that has been deleted
+- When you overwrite a blob:
+  - If versioning not enabled: A snapshot is created in soft-deleted state, if you overwrite again, then another soft-deleted snapshot will be created
 - When you delete a blob:
   - If the blob has snapshots, you must delete the snapshots along with the blob itself, the snapshots will be in soft-deleted state as well
   - If versioning is enabled